salma-svg/salma-svg.github.io/projects/OCL/index.md

 ## About

 This project was developed by Salma Bouaouda.
-For more information, visit my [GitHub profile](https://github.com/salma-svg) or connect with me on [LinkedIn](https://linkedin.com/in/your-profile).
+For more information, visit my [GitHub profile](https://github.com/salma-svg) or connect with me on [LinkedIn](https://linkedin.com/in/your-profile).-- add Personal Branding, photo and statement

 ## Contact